-Here are some of the most generous cash back credit cards on the market.
+Here are some of the most generous credit cards on the market:

-- American Express True Cashback Card – 5% cashback on unlimited spending in first 3 months, 1.5% cashback on unlimited spending thereafter – apply here.
+- American Express True Cashback Card – 3% cashback on spending in first 6 months (up to $5,000), 1.5% cashback on unlimited spending thereafter – apply here.

 4. Bank Interest

 The banking interest rate in Singapore is notoriously low, especially if you stick with the default POSB / UOB savings account that yields a negligible amount of interest each year.
 However, if you do your research, you will find that there are a number of high interest bank accounts that give you interest rates of up to 2%+.
 With a 2% interest rate, you would be getting $2,000 a year for every $100,000 deposit.